 Margaret H. Wilch

 Margaret has a master of science degree in general biology, biology and research.
-She is a teacher at Tucson High Magnet School.
+She is a retired teacher at Tucson High Magnet School.
 She received outstanding-teacher awards, and a teacher-of-the-year award for her work with the Southern Arizona Regional Science and Engineering Fair.

 John P. Schaefer, Honorary Chairman of the Board